Maschinenfabrik Esslingen GT4: History

-With 86 trams in service, as of 2021, the largest operator of GT4 is CTP, the public transport company in Iași, Romania.
+With around 70 trams in service, as of 2023, the largest operator of GT4 is CTP, the public transport company in Iași, Romania.

 Technical specifications

 The GT4 was developed because the longer six-axle articulated trams with Jacobs bogies, such as the GT6, were not suitable for the Stuttgart network, which had a large number of sharp curves and steep gradients due to the city's hilly topography.

-The design of articulation is unique: Both bogies are connected by an underframe, upon which the two halves of the tram body rest.
+The design of articulation is unique: both bogies are connected by an underframe, upon which the two halves of the tram body rest.
 When the tram drives around a curve, the underframe prevents the body from overhanging the inside of the curve, allowing tighter clearances and more flexibility than a non-articulated tram.

-On all except the Neunkirchen vehicles only the inner axles on each bogie were powered, therefore the wheel notation was (1A)(A1).
-Two thirds of the vehicle weight were rested on both powered axles.
+On all except the Neunkirchen vehicles only the inner axle on each bogie is powered, with two thirds of the vehicle's weight resting on the powered axles.

 The bi-directional variants have a second driver's cab and additional side doors, unlike the uni-directional models.

 Trailers

 The GT4 can operate in multiple.
-Some vehicles had powered trailers and therefore, no driver's cab.
-This was the case with 24 vehicles of the first series, 30 in the second series, 98 in the third and fourth series and eight in the fifth series, altogether 180 coaches were affected.
+In later years, some vehicles were only used as powered trailers therefore had no modernised driver's cab.
+This was the case for a total of 180 vehicles, 24 from the first series, 30 from the second series, 98 from the third and fourth series and eight in the fifth series.

 Sale to other cities

-As Stuttgart put the Stuttgart Stadtbahn standard gauge light rail system in operation from 1985 onwards, some surplus GT4 cars were sold to other cities:
+As the metre-gauge tram network in Stuttgart was converted to the standard-gauge Stadtbahn system from 1985 onwards, some surplus GT4 cars were sold to other cities: